-The United States Environmental Protection Agency (“EPA”) published a December 21st Federal Register Notice approving a revision to the Arkansas State Implementation Plan which updates the definition of Volatile Organic Compounds (“VOC”).
-See 82 Fed.
+The United States Environmental Protection Agency (“EPA”) issued a February 12th Federal Register Notice approving elements of the State of Arkansas’s State Implementation Plan (“SIP”) for the 2000 Ozone (O3) National Ambient Air Quality Standard (“NAAQS”).
+See 86 Fed.
 Reg.
-60517.
+9290.

-Pursuant to the Clean Air Act the states are primarily responsible for ensuring attainment and maintenance of the National Ambient Air Quality Standards (“NAAQS”) once the EPA has established them.
-Each state is therefore required to formulate subject to EPA approval, an implementation plan (“SIP”) designed to achieve each NAAQS.
-The SIPs contain the measures and actions the state proposes to attain each NAAQS.
+The Clean Air Act provides that the states are primarily responsible for ensuring attainment and maintenance of each NAAQS once established by EPA.
+Each state is therefore required to formulate, subject to EPA approval, an Implementation Plan (“IP”) SIP designed to achieve each NAAQS.
+The SIPs will contain the measures and actions the state proposes to attain each NAAQS.

-The states are generally free to make their own choices as to how they will attain NAAQS through their SIPs.
-Further, the SIPs are somewhat dynamic documents which the state can choose to change as it continues to determine the appropriate means of attaining or maintaining the various NAAQS.
-However, the SIP and subsequent revisions must be reviewed and approved by EPA to determine if certain criteria in Section 110 of the Clean Air Act are met.
+States are generally given broad discretion in formulating its SIP.
+As a result, they are typically free to make their own choices as to how they will attain the NAAQS through their SIPs.
+However, the SIP and any revisions must be reviewed and approved by EPA for determination that the criteria set forth in Section 110 of the Clean Air act are met.

 A copy of the Federal Register Notice can be downloaded here.